tclscripts/BlackTools-TCL/README.txt

            o Thanks also to Time2Go > Ionut (retired..) without whom this script would not have gone so far.
              - admin of #TCL-HELP Channel
+           o As well, many thanks to psycho & WildMan for the interest shown in testing & searching for errors.
            o Thank you to all those people who found bugs in the script and reported them and to all the users who joined #TCL-HELP and shared their ideas and suggestions.
              - Website: wWw.TclScriptS.NeT
-           o As well, many thanks to psycho & WildMan for the interest shown in testing & searching for errors.
-           o Many thanks to undernet.org (IRC Network).
-Without hosting 24/7 our support channel on their stable servers we would not be able to continue in this 'mission'.
              - #TCL-HELP (BlackTools TCL Project Official Channel)
 -----------------------------------------------------------------------------------------------------------